Anna Creek Station: Buildings and communications

 There is a main homestead at Anna Creek and an outstation at The Peake.
-Although the homesteads are very isolated, they have satellite telecommunications including television and internet.
-The Coober Pedy Oodnadatta One Day Mail Run delivers mail twice a week and can bring a small amount of freight.
-The Peake Ruins, including those of a former telegraph office, cemetery, mine site and lime kilns at the outstation, are listed on the South Australian Heritage Register.
-The Strangways Springs Telegraph Station Ruins on the station are also listed on the Heritage Register.
+Although the homestead is very isolated, they have satellite telecommunications including television and internet.
+As of 2006 the Coober Pedy Oodnadatta One Day Mail Run delivered mail twice a week and can bring a small amount of freight.

 Once there was a large workforce of stockmen at Anna Creek, who mustered the cattle on horses.
 Today light aircraft are used for spotting animals which are rounded up by stockmen riding motorbikes, requiring a much smaller workforce.